How to Become a MAL Moderator

 An Anime Moderator's duties include, but are not limited to:

 Site-wide recruitments for Anime Moderators occur approximately every 2 years.

 The last recruitment ended in Dec 2015.
-The next recruitment is expected: Soon (Accepting Apps).
+The next recruitment is expected: Now (Accepting Apps).

 Manga DB Moderator

 A Manga Moderator's duties include, but are not limited to: